Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Method

-\subsubsection{BPR loss}
+Now, we create two ranked lists using the candidate items: (1) a preference-based list and (2) a portfolio-based list.
+In (1) preference-based list, the item that the user has actually purchased at that time is ranked first, and candidate items are ranked randomly in the remaining positions.
+(2) The portfolio-based list ranks the items based on their profitability and volatility, regardless of the user's preferences.
+This is done by calculating the mean-variance score for each item and ranking them in descending order of their scores.

+The mean-variance score is designed to consider the effectiveness of adding an item to the existing portfolio in enhancing diversification effects.
+The modified target rating in the MVECF, $y^{MV}_{ui}$, is calculated as follows:

+Here, $\gamma$ is a hyperparameter for risk-aversion level and $|y_u|$ represents the number of holdings of user u.
+We calculated the mean return and variance of items, denoted by $\mu$ and $\sigma$ respectively, based on the prices over the next 30 days from the point of calculating the MV score.
+As the formula indicates, $y^{MV}_{ui}$ assigns higher values to items that increase returns while decreasing risk, when added to the user's current portfolio.

+To get the final rank of items, we combine the preference-based list and portfolio-based list by calculating a weighted sum of the rankings from them.
+Here, the weight $\lambda_{MV}$ ranges from 0 to 1.
+Finally, we choose positive and negative items from the final rank.
+The items ranked at the top are sampled as positive items $P_{u,t}$, while the items ranked at the bottom are sampled as negative items $N_{u,t}$.
+In this study, we selected one top-ranked item as positive and three bottom-ranked items as negative.

+\subsection{BPR Loss}

-Following the typical recommendation systems, we employ the Bayesian Personalized Ranking (BPR) loss to capture user preferences.
-At the time when the interaction takes place, an item purchased by a user $u$ is treated as positive.
-The set of negative items are sampled for the same time point.
-Then, BPR loss is applied to scores for pairs of positive and negative items.
+Following the typical recommender systems, we employ the BPR loss to train the model.
+At the time when the interaction takes place, we sample positive and negative items with mean-variance efficient sampling.
+Then, BPR loss is applied to calculate scores for pairs of positive and negative items.